Yazar-salim/Yazar-salim/README.md

 <div align="center">
   💫 About Me
-<br> I'm a 27-year-old UI/UX developer with a B.Tech from KTU University (2019).  <br> I have experience in software implementation** and are now transitioning to full-stack development (MERN stack).  <br> I'm focusing on front-end development**, aiming to master React, Tailwind CSS, and GSAP.  <br> Beyond tech, I'm  into gaming, photography, and playing the guitar.  <br><br>
+<br> I'm a 27-year-old UI/UX developer with a B.Tech from KTU University (2019).  <br> I have experience in software implementation and are now transitioning to full-stack development (MERN stack).  <br> I'm focusing on front-end development, aiming to master React, Tailwind CSS, and GSAP.  <br> Beyond tech, I'm  into gaming, photography, and playing the guitar.  <br><br>

 ## 🌐 Socials: